dfberry/techwriting/pm2_linux_dash/linux-dash.md

 fi
 ```

 Make sure the script has execute permissions then try it out on your favorite linux OS.
 If you have pm2 installed and running, you should get a json object filled in with values.

-At this point, you are done with the server-side code.
+At this point, we are done with the server-side code.
 Isn't that amazing?

 ###Naming conventions
 The client-side piece of the code is connected to the server-side script via the naming convention.
 I called this script pm2.sh on the server in the server/modules/shell_files directory.
 For the client-side/Angular files, you need to use the same name or Angular version of the same name.